Miniontoby/ModUpdater/src/site/markdown/GUIUsage.md

 GUI Usage
 ---------------

-In the GUI you have three options: "Check Mod", "Install Mod" and "Update All Mods"
+In the GUI you have three options: "Check Mod", "Install Mod", "Update All Mods" and "Install Modpack"

 ### Check Mod